adriandiazlab/igraph_proyect/tutorial.md

 ### Generic keyword arguments of `plot()`

-These settings can be specified as keyword arguments to the `~drawing.plot`{.interpreted-text role="func"} function to control the overall appearance of the plot.
+These settings can be specified as keyword arguments to the `~drawing.plot` function to control the overall appearance of the plot.

   Keyword argument                  Purpose
   --------------------------------- -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------